datacarpentry/image-processing/_episodes/07-thresholding.md

 spike just past the value 250.
 If we want to select the shapes and not the background, we want to turn off the white background pixels, while leaving the pixels for the shapes turned on.
-So, we should choose a value of T somewhere between 200 and 255, and instruct the `cv2.threshold()` method to turn pixels below the T value on and turn the pixels above the T value off.
+So, we should choose a value of T somewhere between 200 and 255, and instruct the `cv2.threshold()` function to turn pixels below the T value on and turn the pixels above the T value off.

 Here is a Python program to apply simple thresholding to the image, to